Constance of York, Countess of Gloucester

 Constance of York, Countess of Gloucester (c.
 1375 – 28 November 1416) was the only daughter of Edmund of Langley, 1st Duke of York, and his wife Isabella of Castile.

 Family

-Constance was born in about 1375, the only daughter of Edmund of Langley, 1st Duke of York, and his wife, Isabella of Castile, the youngest daughter of King Peter of Castile and his mistress, María de Padilla.
+Constance was born in about 1375, the only daughter of Edmund of Langley, 1st Duke of York, and his first wife, Isabella of Castile, the youngest daughter of King Peter of Castile and his mistress, María de Padilla.

 Plots against Henry IV

 Constance married Thomas le Despenser, 1st Earl of Gloucester, who was created Earl of Gloucester by King Richard II on 29 September 1397, but after Richard's deposition and the accession of King Henry IV some of Thomas's lands were seized and he was degraded from the earldom.
 In consequence, he and others joined in a plot in December 1399 (known as the Epiphany Rising) to assassinate King Henry and restore King Richard to the throne.
 According to a French chronicle, the plot was betrayed to the king by Constance's brother, Edward; however, contemporary English chronicles make no mention of Edward's alleged role.
 Gloucester escaped immediate capture, but was eventually turned in to the authorities at Bristol, where he was beheaded on 13 January 1400.
 After her husband's death, Constance was granted a life interest in the greater part of his lands and custody of her son due to her close kinship to the king.

 In February 1405, during the rebellion of Owain Glyndŵr, Constance herself instigated a plot to abduct the young Edmund Mortimer, 5th Earl of March, and his brother, Roger Mortimer, from Windsor Castle.
 She apparently intended to deliver the young Earl, who had the best claim to the English throne of any of Henry IV's rivals, to his uncle Sir Edmund Mortimer, who was married to Glyndwr's daughter, Catrin ferch Owain Glyndŵr.
 The young Edmund Mortimer and his brother were recaptured before entering Wales.
 Constance implicated her elder brother, Edward, in the plot, as a result of which he was imprisoned for 17 weeks at Pevensey Castle.
 He was eventually restored to Henry IV's favour.
 Constance was sent to Kenilworth Castle and also eventually had her seized property returned.